Singer fined by German court for son’s stage performance

 Angelo Kelly, 39, was fined 3000 euros ($3,600) by the Hassfurt administrative court for the 2019 appearance at an open air summer concert with his son William, who sang “What a Wonderful World.”
 The boy is the youngest of Kelly’s five children.

 “During this performance, the child William stood for at least 30 minutes on the stage where he played along, sang along and interpreted his own song,” the court said, according to the dpa news agency.
-“This is is considered work by the Youth Labor Protection Act.”
+“This is considered work by the Youth Labor Protection Act.”

 Kelly, who is popular in Germany, said on his Facebook page that he would appeal the verdict.